-'''

-MANAGEM ENT:

-Project Manager

-Health, Safety and Environmental Manager

-Quality Assurance Manager

-Human Resource Manager

-Competent Waste Manager

-TECH SPECIALISTS:

-Professional Engineers

-Demolition Engineer

-SUP ERVISORY:

-Project Foremen

-Store Person

-TECH AND SUPPORT:

-Clerical Staff

-Welders and Gas Cutter Operators (double as Fire Watchers)

-4

-Mechanics

-Electricians

-Plant Operators (2 plants)

-Crane Operators (2 cranes)

-'''

-Forklift Operators

-3

-Support Store Person

-2

-Security Staff

-4

-Labourer Staff

-6

-TOTAL STAFF

-39
+Project Manager 1 Health, Safety and Environmental Manager 1 Quality Assurance Manager 1 Human Resource Manager 1 Competent Waste Manager 1 TECH SPECIALISTS: Professional Engineers 2 Demolition Engineer 1 SUPERVISORY: Project Foremen 1 Store Person TECH AND SUPPORT: Clerical Staff 2 Welders and Gas Cutter Operators (double as Fire Watchers) 4 Mechanics 2 Electricians 2 Plant Operators (2 plants) 2 Crane Operators (2 cranes) 2 Forklift Operators 3 Support Store Person 2 Security Staff 4 Labourer Staff 6 TOTAL STAFF 39

-- 8.8.12 Taking into account the economies that will be available from decommissioning ships in multiple batches it is considered that the job creation projections are consistent with the Government's own assessment above. - 8.8.13 The ES states that the applicant intends to have the capacity also to build ships at the TERRC site, though this is not likely to be the main activity in the foreseeable future. - 8.8.14 The revised version of the ES submitted November 2005, incorporated a letter from Tees Valley Regeneration.
-This letter provided an estimate of the number of jobs that could be created in the wind energy industry within the Tees Valley.
+8.8.12 Taking into account the economies that will be available from decommissioning ships in multiple batches it is considered that the job creation projections are consistent with the Government's own assessment above.

+8.8.13 The ES states that the applicant intends to have the capacity also to build ships at the TERRC site, though this is not likely to be the main activity in the foreseeable future.

+8.8.14 Tees Valley Regeneration have previously provided an estimate of the number of jobs that could be created in the wind energy industry within the Tees Valley.